 How to Change Your LLC Name in Connecticut

-Thank you to a client from Connecticut for that great question!
+What is the process and cost to change my Connecticut LLC name?
 To change your LLC name in Connecticut, you’ll need to file a Certificate of Amendment with the state, inform the IRS, and update all your public forms to reflect your new name.
 Let’s go through each step of changing your LLC name.

 1. Check your LLC name availability.